-The regression models used a Bayesian paradigm because this gives 95% credible intervals which are easier to interpret than 95% confidence intervals (8).
+The regression models used a Bayesian paradigm because this gives 95% credible intervals which have a 95% probability of containing the true estimate whilst classical 95% confidence intervals do not (18).
+We used non-informative normal priors for regression estimates and non-informative gamma priors for inverse-variances.
 The data management and analyses used R (Version 3.6.0).
 The code, data and checks of convergence for the Bayesian estimates are available here: https://github.com/agbarnett/weekends.

 Patient and Public Involvement

 The study was an analysis of routine non-clinical data.
-Patients were not involved in setting the research question, designing the study, the conduct of the study or the interpretation of the results.
+Patients and the public were not involved in setting the research question, designing the study, the conduct of the study, the interpretation of the results or our dissemination plans.

 Results

-4.4% of submissions and 3.5% of reviews were excluded because they were from a country with under 100 submissions or reviews, or had an address that could not be geocoded (see online supplement).
-The final analyses used over 50,000 submissions and 73,000 reviews.
+The final analyses used 49,464 submissions and 76,678 reviews.

-The overall average probability of submitting a paper on the weekend for both journals was 0.14, and for a review was 0.18 (Table 1).
-So reviews were more often completed on weekends than submissions, and they were also more common on holidays.
-Over one-third of all reviews and submissions were completed in the early morning or late night, with an average probability of between 0.35 and 0.39 (Table 1).
+Peer reviews were more often submitted on weekends than manuscripts.
+The average probability of submitting a manuscript on the weekend for both journals was 0.14, and for a peer review was 0.18 (Table 1).
+Peer reviews during holidays had average probabilities of 0.13 (BMJ) and 0.12 (BMJ Open), which were higher than the probabilities for manuscripts of 0.08 (BMJ) and 0.10 (BMJ Open) .

-There was a strong diurnal pattern in submissions and reviews (Figure 1).
-The peak time for submissions was the end of the working day (3 to 5 pm).
-There was a small local peak at midday, which likely corresponds to people working during lunch.

-There was almost no difference over time in the probability of submitting or reviewing papers on weekends, late nights or holidays (Table 2).
+There was almost no difference over time in the probability of submitting manuscripts or peer reviews on weekends or holidays (Table 2).
 Most of the differences were close to zero with narrow credible intervals, indicating little change over time.

-The differences between countries in probabilities for weekend submissions to The BMJ and BMJ Open are in Figure 2, and shows a large variation between countries for both journals.
+The differences between countries in probabilities for weekend manuscripts to The BMJ and BMJ Open are in Figure 1 and shows a large variation between countries for both journals.
 The lowest mean probabilities were in India and the highest in China.
 The credible intervals are narrower for countries with more data.

-The differences between countries are summarised over all outcomes in Figure 3, which shows the relative rank of each country’s probability of submitting or reviewing on weekends, early mornings / late nights, and holidays.
-China had high probabilities of submissions and reviews on weekends and early mornings / late nights, but lower probabilities on holidays.
-The Scandinavian countries of Norway, Denmark, Finland and Sweden had some of the lowest probabilities and were generally always ranked in the lower half.
-The three Mediterranean countries of Spain, France and Italy had relatively high probabilities for most outcomes, although Italy had relatively low probabilities on holidays.
-The United States had relatively low probabilities on weekends and late nights, but high probabilities on holidays.
+The differences between countries are summarised for the combinations of the two journals, manuscripts or peer reviews, and weekends or holidays in Figure 24.
+China had high probabilities of manuscript and peer reviews submissions on weekends (0.22 to 0.23), but lower probabilities on holidays (0.08 to 0.12).
+The Scandinavian countries of Norway, Denmark, Finland and Sweden had some of the lowest probabilities of working on weekends (0.10 to 0.17).
+Italy had relatively high probabilities of working on the weekends (0.12 to 0.20), but low probabilities for the holidays (0.08 to 0.12).
+Belgium had the highest average probability of working during the holidays (0.09 to 0.18).

+There was a strong diurnal pattern in submissions and reviews (Figure 3).
+The peak time for submissions was the end of the working day (3 to 5 pm).
+There was a small local peak at midday, which may correspond to people working during lunch.
+China and Japan had the highest probabilities for submitting manuscripts and peer reviews late at night (Figure 4).
+Manuscripts from China were 86% higher than the average during the hours of midnight to just before 1am, and peer reviews were 57% higher during the same time.
+The three Mediterranean countries of France, Italy and Spain together with Brazil had relatively late peak times (mostly after 6 pm), but with probability ratios much smaller than those in Japan and China (all under a 25% increase).
+Denmark had a relatively high probability of submitting manuscripts during the middle of the day (57% higher than the average).

 Discussion